Responses Built to Score

 - Method statements for each quality question, written to the marking scheme

-- Evidence cross-referenced to attachments
+- Evidence cross-referenced to attachments throughout

-- Word count optimised
+- Word count optimised per question

 - Portal-ready files with naming convention compliance

-- Upload checklist and backup copies
+- Upload checklist and deadline tracking

 Not possible: under 7 days.
 Evidence gaps can’t be fixed in a week.
 We decline rather than submit weak work.